microsoft/netperf/README.md

 # Network Perfomance Testing

-The repo is the common place other Mirosoft owned networking projects (including Windows itself) use to run, store and visualize networking performance testing.
+The repo is the common place other Microsoft owned networking projects (including Windows itself) use to run, store and visualize networking performance testing.
 Currently, the following projects (will) use this:

 - [microsoft/msquic](https://github.com/microsoft/msquic)
 - [microsoft/xdp-for-Windows](https://github.com/microsoft/xdp-for-windows)